- About Bethshan

 History of Bethshan

-Bethshan was founded by Elliot John and Ethel Rein as Bethshan Holiness Mission.
-The Rein’s first came to Wyee in 1897 to assist with bee-keeping.
-They saw a great need to provide a place of rest for Christian workers to revive them spiritually and bodily and to establish a missionary training home in scriptural and practical holiness.On the 1st May 1908 Mr & Mrs Rein took up a selection of approximately 120 acres of virgin bush and signed the property to a trust forming Bethshan Holiness Mission.
+Bethshan was founded by Elliot John and Ethel Rien as Bethshan Holiness Mission.
+The Rien’s first came to Wyee in 1897 to assist with bee-keeping.
+They saw a great need to provide a place of rest for Christian workers to revive them spiritually and bodily and to establish a missionary training home in scriptural and practical holiness.On the 1st May 1908 Mr & Mrs Rien took up a selection of approximately 120 acres of virgin bush and signed the property to a trust forming Bethshan Holiness Mission.
 Bethshan means “place of rest”.

 In the early days many swagmen stopped at the Mission and stayed in a hut specially built to provide shelter for them.
 They were also provided with meals.The Mission ministries revolved around missionary support, outreach programs, bible teaching, camp accommodation and church activities.
 To meet the needs of staff and visitors, over the years, farming such as dairying was a part of the activities of the full time Christian workers living on site.
 They grew a lot of their own food and lived by faith trusting in God to provide all their needs.